 They also discovered faint writing on the box that pointed to one “Mrs. Thomas” and a barely visible address.

-On April 3, they raided this home.
+They entered and raided the home.
 Upon entering, authorities were apparently hit by the stench of death, though no bodies were actually discovered on the premises.
 What they did find, however, was a mountain of evidence: telegrams about adoption arrangements and letters from concerned mothers inquiring about the health and safety of their children, receipts for newspaper adverts and pawn tickets for children's clothing, and edging tape used to strangle babies to death.
 Authorities estimated that upwards of 20 children had been in the care of this “Mrs. Thomas” within the last few months alone; all told, the death toll may have been as high as 400.

-Authorities eventually connected the name and address to Amelia Dyer.
-She was tracked down, arrested, charged with murder and brought to Newgate Prison where her plea for insanity was rejected.
+Amelia Dyer was arrested, charged with murder and brought to Newgate Prison where her plea for insanity was rejected.
 After a jury meeting of just four minutes, Dyer was condemned.
 On June 10, 1896, Amelia Dyer was hanged outside the Newgate Prison.

 Dyer’s disturbing story dominated headlines and soon led to stricter adoption laws.
-Unfortunately, the baby trafficking did not stop all together after this horrifying case.
-Polly, Dyer’s daughter who got off scot-free from any charges after her mother testified that Polly had never been involved, was rumored to continue in her mother’s scam after Amelia's hanging.
+Unfortunately, the baby trafficking did not cease completely after this horrifying case.
+Polly, Dyer’s daughter who got off scot-free from any charges after her mother testified that she had never been involved, was rumored to continue baby-farming after Amelia's hanging.
 A number of advertisements by a Mrs. Stewart for adoptable babies said “the little one would have a good home and a parent’s love and care.”
-Many observers believed that Mrs. Stewart was Polly’s pseudonym, following in the footsteps she knew so well.
+Many observers believed that Mrs. Stewart was Polly’s pseudonym, following in a ghoulish family business she knew so well.